ericrallen/jsfiddle-plugin/readme.txt

 4. The JSFiddle contact method added by the plug-in

 == Changelog ==

+= 1.3.1 =
+* Updated plug-in to fix some directory issues after I changed the directory structure for the Wordpress Plug-in repo.

 = 1.2 =
 * Added some upgrade notices for anyone who has already downloaded the plug-in.